RickZeeland/MiniBug/README.md

 - Optionally attach an image to an issue
 - Create single exe using Fody.Costura, https://github.com/Fody/Costura
 - Show a ModernUI.Charting pie chart after loading a project
+- Copy issue and image to Clipboard
+- Search issue